biranjan/hugo_site/content/post/2017-10-29-making-twitter-bot-with-r.md

 draft: yes
 ---

-I was just playing with Twitter API so that I could automatically like Tweets from certain twitter account like for example work.
+I was just playing with Twitter API so that I could automatically like Tweets from certain twitter account (for example twitter account of my workplace).
 And then I realized you can do quite more than just like the tweet.
 You can re-tweet the tweet, follow people, send messages and lot more.
+In this post I am going to show the basics of how to set-up the twitter automation and you can add your own tricks on top of my basic scripts.
 <!--more-->

 Before we fire R-studio or R console first you need to set up the twitter app and get the API credential.The R package that we also be using is Rtweet and the package page in git-hub has a detail instruction on how to set up your twitter API [here](http://rtweet.info/articles/auth.html).

-Once everything is done let's load the required package
+Once everything is done let's load the required packages.

 ```
 library(rtweet)